Loch Ness from Edinburgh: The Best Way To Visit

 The return journey

-It had been a long day.
-About 7 hours of our day had been on a bus, but I’m still glad we went.
+I felt this had been a long day.
+About 7 hours of our time had been on a bus.
+But I’m still glad we went.
 The day was fantastic and Loch Ness was more impressive than I thought it would be.
 Honestly I thought it would be a little too hyped to be any good.
 I can see why it’s appealing to people and why there are so many stories about it.

 Inverness